The first and most important step in protecting against the flu is to get a flu vaccination each season.

 All children 6 months up through 8 years of age getting a flu vaccine for the first time need two doses, at least 4 weeks apart, the first year they are vaccinated in order to develop immune protection.

-FIGURE 1.
-Influenza vaccine dosing algorithm for aged children 6 months through 8 years — Advisory Committee on Immunization Practices, United States, 2012–13 influenza season
+Influenza vaccine dosing algorithm for children 6 months through 8 years of age.

 Where to Get Your Vaccination

-If you have a medical home, that is your place to go when you are sick.
-Please get your flu vaccine there.
+Otherwise, if you have a medical home, that is your place to go when you are sick or to get your flu vaccine.
 You can also receive your vaccine at pharmacies, retailers, and grocery stores.
-For example, check with your local CVS, Walgreen’s, Target and Safeway stores.
+For example, check with your local CVS, Walgreen’s, Target, Rite Aid, and Safeway stores.
 We recommend that everyone 6 months of age and older get a flu vaccine.
 Vaccination protects your health and the health of your family.
 It also protects our community.
-For the 2012-13 flu season, you can locate a clinic where you can obtain a vaccination using one of these three clinic locators:
+For the 2013-14 flu season, you can locate a clinic where you can obtain a vaccination using one of these clinic locators:

 MAXIM Clinic Locator